radixdlt/radix-engine-toolkit-go/README.md

 }
 ```

-From latest [release](https://github.com/radixdlt/radix-engine-toolkit-go/releases) download library for your OS.
+From the latest [release](https://github.com/radixdlt/radix-engine-toolkit-go/releases) download library for your OS.

 ### Linux instructions
-Unpack library and put it in `/usr/lib` or project directory.
+Unpack the library and put it in `/usr/lib` or project directory.

-Build project specyfing library to use:
+Build project specifying library to use:
 ```
 CGO_LDFLAGS="-lradix_engine_toolkit_uniffi" go build
 ```